d-m-g/d-m-g/README.md

 ### 🔭 Currently

-Second-year BSc student in **Mathematics & Computer Science** at the **University of Helsinki**, focused on **mobile development** and **AI/ML**.
+Third-year BSc student in **Mathematics & Computer Science** at the **University of Helsinki**, focused on **mobile development** and **AI/ML**.
 Building iOS apps in Swift/SwiftUI, shipping cross-platform wrappers with Capacitor.js, and training models with scikit-learn.

 ### 🛠️ Stack